 Karate as it was intended goes far beyond the constraints of combat efficiency.
 It’s a complete approach to living that can greatly enrich our life experience.

 My approach is based upon the lessons with my teacher, Higa Kiyohiko of the Bugeikan in Shuri, Okinawa.
 It draws on over thirty years training in karate and shiatsu therapy and presents a holistic approach to karate by restoring many of the aspects that have fallen by the wayside in mainstream dojos.
-Methods of unlocking muscular tension to ‘open the body up, old-type Shuri kata, practised the way they were intended and breathing and meditative aspects to repair broken power-lines, strengthen the immune system and empower us to reconnect with are true direction.
+Methods of unlocking muscular tension to ‘open the body up, old-type Shuri kata, breathing techniques and meditative aspects to repair broken power-lines, strengthen the immune system and empower us to reconnect with our true direction.

 My journey differs to most in that from the age of twenty I have mostly trained outside of mainstream dojos, seeking instruction, often privately, from a number of key teachers that I felt had something I was looking for.
 Karate has always been my life, the one thing that I truly own.
 It has lifted me up and been a constant boon in challenging times.

 At eighteen, whilst living and training in Japan, I met an elderly gentleman who recalled training with the founder of modern karate, Gichin Funakoshi, in his youth.
 The conversation and impromptu training session we had made me realise that remnants of an older fighting art still existed on Okinawa and so I set out to find it.

 Today, a frequent visitor to Okinawa, I train privately with Higa Kiyohiko of the Bugeikan in Shuri.
 The Bugeikan first opened in 1954 under my teacher’s father Higa Seitoku who deliberately sought to preserve a number of archaic styles of Okinawan bujutsu from a swelling wave of sport motivated karate.

 My training focusses upon three core areas of: